jix/kissat_extras/README.md

     * _Planned:_ user provided constraint propagators on protected variables
   * `compile_commands.json` generation from `./configure`

+Software that wants to be compatible with both, upstream Kissat and Kissat Extras, can use the `KISSAT_EXTRAS` preprocessor macro that is defined by this fork.

 ## Why a Fork?

 Currently, the upstream project does not accept external contributions.
 This